tjeffree/leap-motion-chrome-extension/README.md

 Instructions:
 ---

-* Use two fingers to Scroll Page
+* Draw a clockwise circle with your finger to scroll the page down, anti-clockwise for up
 * Use Open Hand to Swipe Left & Right to go Forward & Back through your Browser History
-* Draw one clockwise circle with your finger to refresh the current page

 Configuration Options:
 ---